 Unfortunately, restore point issues can easily spoil that backup idyll.
 They are often brought about by hard drive errors, software conflicts, corrupt system files, and registry problems, to name but a few.

-The sad truth is, with system restore not working Windows 10 will be unable to perform all those exciting time travel tricks.
+The sad truth is, with system restore not working in Windows 10 will be unable to perform all those exciting time travel tricks.

 How can you fix ‘System Restore not working’ in Windows 10?

 If the adversity described above is your case, you might think you are in a terrible predicament.
-However, there is no need to despair: System Restore issues are 100 % fixable, and we are ready to walk you through an exhaustive list of proven fixes.
+However, there is no need to despair: System Restore issues are 100% fixable, and we are ready to walk you through an exhaustive list of proven fixes.

 To begin with, let’s secure your personal files – losing them permanently won’t do you any good, you know.

 Some of the fixes in this article involve using the command prompt and tweaking the system registry.
-Therefore, it is important to make some time for a nice backup to be on the safe side
+Therefore, it is important to make some time for a nice backup to be on the safe side.

 You can move your files to a cloud solution or an external storage device or even migrate them to another laptop, but unfortunately, these methods are ridiculously time-consuming.